vmullet/MasterCook/README.md

 These scripts will do the following actions :

+* install virtualenvwrapper (if it isn't installed on your system)
 * create a virtualenv called env and activate it
-* install pip dependencies (django, pillow, python-slugify, django-modeltranslation)
+* install pip requirements (see requirements.txt)
 * migrate
 * load fixtures
 * compile translations